awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Tag a Resource<a name="image-builder-cli-tag-resource"></a>

-The following example CLI command shows how to add a resource to EC2 Image Builder\.
+The following example CLI command shows how to add and tag a resource in EC2 Image Builder\.
 You must provide the `resourceArn` and the tags to apply to it\.

 The example `tag-resource.json` contents are as follows\.